 2/ Beach hopping: Opatija’s shores are more or less pebbly, however the sea is crystal clear and you can find some fantastic places to stretch your biceps and triceps.
 While Opatija boasts with diverse public beaches, Mosceniska Draga (located a bit further from Lovran) has mostly sandy beaches – public and nudist ones.
 Just keep in mind we are not talking Caribbean sand here; the beaches are mostly covered with gravel.

 3/ Lungomare walk with wonderful green parks: One of the nicest beach walks in Kvarner area is Opatija’s 12 km long seaside promenade called Lungomare.
 The promenade starts northeast of Opatija in a fishing village of Volosko, and goes all the way to Lovran, southwest of Opatija.
-It is a flat and really easy walk that goes by the sea on the other side and along many cafes, bars, restaurants and green parks on the other.
+It is an easy walk by the sea with many cafes, bars, restaurants, small bays and green parks along the way.
 The parks, especially Angiolina Park, St. Jacob Park and Margarita Park feature over hundred different varieties of plants originating from all over the world.
 And don’t take a picture with the iconic Maiden with the Seagull Statue.
 Everyone does that.
 Be different 😉

 5/ Take a tour of Rijeka old town and Trsat castle: Just a short 15 km drive from Opatija lies Rijeka – a very important seaport and the third largest city in Croatia.
 The heart of Rijeka is called “Korzo” and it is the main city promenade with numerous cafes and opportunities to observe locals and tourists.
 Like Opatija, Rijeka is also famous for some nice architectural remainings of late 19th century; with the iconic Clock Tower as the city’s symbol.
 Above Rijeka on a 138-meter high hill you will find a lovely 13th-century fortress which is also the best viewpoint in Rijeka.
 Once a very important observatory and defense system Trsat Castle is now one of the most visited cultural and tourist sites in Gorski Kotar County.
 The entrance fee off season is free (in season around 10 HRK).

 7/ Dolce far niente: At last, but not the least, Opatija riviera is famous for its cafes and top-notch restaurants.
 Many people come here from Slovenia or Zagreb (Croatia’s capital) just for a day to have a coffee, cake or ice cream at one of the sea-side bars.
-My favorite coffee spots are Angiolina and Bevanda with cozy sofas and direct sea-view (to be honest, coffee could be better but vitamin sea makes up for that), while my dinner winner is Knezgrad restaurant in Lovran (located near Sloboda cinema).
+My favorite coffee spots are Angiolina and Bevanda with cozy sofas and direct sea-view (to be honest, coffee could be better but vitamin sea makes up for that), while my dinner winner is Stari Grad restaurant in Lovran old town.

 APPROXIMATE COSTS OF VISITING OPATIJA RIVIERA: